Root Cause Analysis (RCA) in Aerospace: Bridging the Skills Gap

 As an Associate Technical Fellow in Root Cause Analysis (RCA) for The Boeing Company, Jennifer begins this presentation with an overview of her company, her role within the company, and what qualifies her to speak on RCA.
-Jennifer outlines how she utilizes The Boeing Problem Solving Model to help bridge the skills gap within the problem solving skill set and concludes with a high level look at five Boeing case studies highlighting successful problem solving.
+Jennifer outlines how she utilizes The Boeing Problem Solving Model and the Apollo Root CAuse Analysis methodology to help bridge the skills gap within the problem-solving skill set and concludes with a high-level look at five case studies highlighting successful problem-solving.

 ABOUT JENNIFER: Jennifer is a Root Cause Analysis (RCA) Associate Technical Fellow for The Boeing Company.
 Currently working for the Production Support Engineering group in Everett, WA, MacKay's primary assignment is facilitating RCA investigations and workshops across all commercial programs addressing some of the company's most complex and longest running production and process problems.
 MacKay provides month-long RCA mentoring for the 767/777 Manufacturing Engineering (ME) Technical Excellence Rotation program and has taught RCA to more than 1,500 Boeing employee enterprise-wide.